Large Language Models Suffer From Their Own Output: An Analysis of the Self-Consuming Training Loop: Results

 \section{Results}

-In this section we present our experimental results.
+We present our experimental results.
 First, we describe our results on the performance in terms of correctness of models trained in a self-consuming training loop.
 Afterwards, we present our results in terms of diversity for those models.